thibaultmg/acm-rag-content/docs/acm/2.15/release_notes/main.md

   cluster state without manually exporting and supporting resource files.
 For more information, see Policy command-line tool.

+- You can now view the last 10 events in the status of the policy on your managed cluster.
+For more details about policy event history, see Policy deployment.

 - See Governance to learn more about the dashboard and the policy framework.